 If it is too windy to paddle along the coastline then it is often a great day to paddle on one of the rivers.
 One trip offers the sighting of beaver hutches and crossing broken and working beaver dams while going upstream to the headwaters of that river where you'll find water lilies.
 Another trip offers a 3 mile paddle up to a dam and back over some of the best small mouth bass fishing water in Maine.

-If you would like to explore a unique water confluence area of the world, come here.
+IF you would like to explore a unique water confluence area of the world, come here.
 Major rivers do not like to share the same delta area and yet Merrymeeting Bay has five rivers converging (Kennebec, Androscoggin, Cathance, Muddy River, and Abagadasset) and then going out to the ocean through Bath as the Kennebec River.
-This bay is home to turtles, sturgeon, eels, bass, pickerel, pickerel weed, arrowhead, cattails, wild rice, and migrating ducks and geese.
+This unique bay (one of only five like it in the world) is home to turtles, sturgeon, eels, bass, pickerel, pickerel weed, arrowhead, cattails, wild rice, and migrating ducks and geese.
 Then there are the lakes and ponds to enjoy when you want a short trip and sometimes an overnight trip.

 Alice's Awesome Adventures, LLC offers 3 hour, all day, and overnight trips on all of these waters with instruction in paddling, wildlife recognition, and historical information given freely.
 Smaller groups find that they can explore more to their own pleasure, while family groups and groups of friends always find the trips fun.
 Canoeing is offered whenever there is open water but usually between mid-April and late October.
 Those who like to take photographs often find canoes more stable than a sea kayak.
 If you would prefer to do these trips in a sea kayak, that can easily be arranged.
 Only the beaver hutch and dam trip is not recommended for kayaks.